How to Find Broken Links in Excel (4 Quick Methods)

 Read More: How to Break Links in Excel and Keep Values

-2. Applying the Find and Replace Option to Search and Correct Broken Links
+Fix 2 – Using the Find and Replace Option to Find and Correct Broken Links

-Sometimes our table data may contain #REF! errors.
-Probably the formulas used in the corresponding cells have returned the error values or the accurate source data are missing in those cells.
-We can use the Find and Replace tool to search and correct those errors.
+If our table data contains #REF! errors, it is likely because either the formulas used in the corresponding cells have returned the error values, or the source data are inaccurate in those cells.
+We can use the Find and Replace tool to find and correct those errors.

 Use the Find and Replace Option to Search and Correct Broken Links